 United Way is also leading the Assets & Opportunity Network, mobilizing a group of nonprofits, companies and volunteers to look at financial stability data in our community and work on key tasks to increase the number of individuals who are financially thriving.

 Together we can change the odds and improve lives.

-We are in the works of building our team of certified nonprofit partners who will be the integral forces creating change and bringing to life our vision of stronger and more compassionate communities through our education, financial stability and health initiatives.
+Untied Way’s certified nonprofit funded partners are the integral forces creating change and bringing to life our vision of stronger and more compassionate communities through our financial stability initiatives.

 United Way’s $en$e-Ability project offers important tools and coaching to low-moderate income households and foster youth to create money management plans.
 With a plan in place, families can have a stable home and plan for the future.

 The Volunteer Income Tax Assistance (VITA) Program is national and offers free help to people who make a limited income and need help preparing their tax returns.
 IRS-certified volunteers provide free basic tax return preparation with electronic filing.
 Volunteers inform taxpayers about special tax credits for which they may qualify such as Earned Income Tax Credit, Child Tax Credit, and Credit for the Elderly or the Disabled.
 VITA sites are generally located at community and neighborhood centers, libraries, schools, shopping malls, and other convenient locations.

 Locally, United Way California Capital Region and our partners offer myfreetaxes.comto help local residents save money during tax season.
 In 2014, we had 490 tax returns completed saving our community thousands of dollars in tax preparation fees.

 Marina learned the hard way that the old saying is true: Sometimes you can’t go home.
 Marina’s childhood was marked by addiction – her parents’ addiction and her own.
 Fortunately, her probation officer saw her perseverance and determination and sent her to Koinonia Homes for Teens.